commanderx16/x16-docs/X16 Reference - 02 - Editor.md

 	LOAD"KEYMAP",8,0,$A000

-Here is an example that activates a layout derived from "EN-US/MAC", with unshifted Y and Z swapped in PETSCII mode:
+Here is an example that activates a layout derived from "ABC/X16", with unshifted Y and Z swapped in PETSCII mode:

-	100 KEYMAP"EN-US/MAC"                             :REM START WITH US LAYOUT 110 POKE0,0                                       :REM ACTIVATE RAM BANK 0
+	100 KEYMAP"ABC/X16"                               :REM START WITH DEFAULT LAYOUT 110 POKE0,0                                       :REM ACTIVATE RAM BANK 0
 	120 FORI=0TO11:B=$A000+128*I:IFPEEK(B)<>0THENNEXT :REM SEARCH FOR TABLE $00
 	130 POKEB+$1A,ASC("Y")                            :REM SET SCAN CODE $1A ('Z') to 'Y'